 • Think about your customers.
 Assess if your company can effectively handle a large volume of feedback and cater to different customer segments.

 • If your business operates across multiple channels and platforms, assess the ability to collect comprehensive feedback at different touchpoints.
-Can you capture feedback at each and make it actionable?
+Can you capture feedback at each stage and make it actionable?

 • With great data comes great responsibility.
 Ensure your company is prepared to keep customer data safe and handle privacy concerns properly.
 So, are you equipped with the right policies and procedures to secure privacy?